Quickstart

 Create a Sync Configuration

-CloudQuery supports many sources (opens in a new tab) and destinations (opens in a new tab).
+CloudQuery supports many sources and destinations.

 Run the following command to create a configuration file: